chodyo/filter-recruiters/README.md

 ## Prerequisites

-Any gmail label containing emails you want filtered.
+Any gmail label containing emails where you would want followup emails filtered.
 Defaults to running against the `Recruiters` label.

 ## A note about permissions